 Hit the web

 Eager to get online?
-A subscription to Nintendo Switch Online will set you back £18 per year and it’s required to play most Switch games online.
-Luckily, membership also unlocks a stack of classic NES games (updated for online play), plus cloud backups of your game saves.
-The service is optional, but you’ll need it to enjoy online play in games like Splatoon 2 and Mario Kart 8 Deluxe – although Fortnite is still free-to-play online.
+A subscription to Nintendo Switch Online will set you back £18 per year, or £35 for Nintendo Switch Online and Expansion Pack.
+Luckily, membership also unlocks a stack of classic NES and Game Boy titles (updated for online play), plus cloud backups of your game saves.
+The pricier tier also unlocks Game Boy Advance and N64 titles.
+The online service is optional, but you’ll need it to enjoy online play in games like Splatoon 2 and Mario Kart 8 Deluxe – although Fortnite is still free-to-play online.

 Set some limits